Lesaffrea/Forecasting/README.md

 # Forecasting
 The forecasting to conduct is about electricity production.
 You can find more explanations and the results under [Shiny](https://innovitnow.shinyapps.io/Shiny/).
 The full application has been built using R and Shiny.
 The forecasting application built is for daily prediction.
-After evalaution only six main variables were siginificant (for the moment), the training set was two and half years of production.
+After evaluation only six main variables were siginificant (for the moment), the training set was two and half years of production.
+In this repository you will find:

+1. The Shiny files

+2. The Presentation in Html and Rpres format.
+To view the presentation go to [Rpubs](http://rpubs.com/Lesaffrea/76671)

 **About the model**